 When we get to the first rocky outcropping, Dr. Lendemer starts calling out names as if he is seeing long-lost classmates at a college reunion.
 A patch of yellow on a rock turns out to be Acarospora sinopica, a species that lives on exposed rocks with high iron content.
 It is a new park record.

 Like me, most people focus on the larger fruticose (bush-like) and foliose (leaf-like) lichens.
 Dr. Lendemer and Dr. Tripp have taken on the task of bringing more attention to the lesser known world of crustose lichens.
 Understanding the diversity of lichens is vital to protecting them.
 Some species of lichens are found seemingly everywhere.
 Others are specialists--requiring rock with a particular chemistry or growing only on the outermost ends of dead branches.
 Many lichens cannot tolerate pollution, so areas with high ozone or acid deposition problems often lose most of their hair-like lichens (Usnea sp., etc.) and other sensitive species.
 Dr. Lendemer remarks that it is nice to walk through a forest with such high lichen diversity.

-Return to the Dispatches from the Field main page.
+Return to the Inventory and Monitoring main page.